OML-NPA/EasyML.jl/README.md

 #### Model creation
 A struct named `model_data` is exported.

+- `model::Chain`: Flux.jl model.

+- `layers_info::Vector{AbstractLayerInfo}`: contains information for visualisation of layers.

+- `loss::Function`: holds loss that is used during training.

 - `input_size::Tuple{Int64,Int64,Int64}`: model input size.

-- `model::Chain`: Flux.jl model.

-- `layers::Dict`: contains layers and their information for visualisation.
+- `input_size::Union{Tuple{Int64},Tuple{Int64,Int64,Int64}}: model output size.

 - `classes::Vector{AbstractClass}`: hold information about classes that a neural network outputs and what should be done with them.

-- `loss::Function`: holds loss that is used during training.
+-  `OutputOptions::Vector{<:AbstractOutputOptions}`: hold information about output options for each class for application of the model.

-The fields can be modified using a GUI.
+It is suggested to modify fields using a GUI.

 `modify_classes()` allows to modify classes.

+`modify_output()` allows to modify output options.

 `design_network()` opens a GUI for neural network creation.
 Click a save icon to save your network.